rskinnerc/blog-app/README.md

 # RoR Blog App

 > A classic blog app built with Ruby on Rails.
-It is a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts
+It is a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts with authentication and authorzation features.

 ## Built With